-SEA Objective Assessment of effect (consider cumulative effects, significance of the effect and magnitude of the effect in terms of the three time periods) Summary Explanation Enhancement and mitigation opportunities Short term (1 - 5 years) Medium term (6 - 10 years) Long term (11 years +) To maintain and enhance nature conservation (biodiversity, flora and fauna) + + + Overall this Policy is not over and above the Core Strategy.
+SEA Objective cumulative effect and r nt of effect (con effects, significa nagnitude of the ethree time perio nce of the effect in Summary Explanation Enhancement and mitigation opportunities Short term (1 - 5 years) Medium term (6 - 10 years) Long term (11 years +) To maintain and enhance nature conservation (biodiversity, flora and fauna) + + + Overall this Policy is not over and above the Core Strategy.
 The policy would have a positive impact on the SEA baseline data.
 This policy will have particular positive impacts the area in regard to sewage regulation and the subsequent effects on the environment can be mitigated.
 N/A To maintain and enhance the quality of landscapes and townscapes X X X N/A N/A To improve quality of surroundings X X X N/A N/A

-B3: Predict and evaluate the effects of the policies and sites within the Neighbourhood Development Plan October 2018
+B3: Predict and evaluate the effects of the policies and sites within the Neighbourhood Development Plan